vazco/uniforms/docs/what-are-uniforms.md

 title: What are uniforms?
 ---

-Generally speaking, uniforms are a set of React libraries for building forms.
+Generally speaking, uniforms are a set of React libraries for building forms from every schema.

 ### Core features